Gates Foundation prods UN, honors inspiration as Goalkeepers

 NEW YORK (AP) — Bill Gates and Melinda French Gates combined characteristic optimism with sobering questions about persistent gender inequality and hunger at an event focused on reaching global development goals that the Gateses' foundation convened on the sidelines of the U.N.
 General Assembly.

 Bill Gates again made the case for investments in agricultural technologies — like modified seeds that are drought resistant — to address food insecurity.
-But the Bill and Melinda Gates Foundation also announced Wednesday a $100 million donation meant to respond to hunger and malnutrition more quickly.
-The donation will fund projects like UNICEF's child nutrition fund and a private sector partnership to subsidize fertilizer for African farmers, as well as other initiatives.
+But the Bill & Melinda Gates Foundation also announced Wednesday a $100 million donation meant to respond to hunger and malnutrition more quickly.
+The donation will fund projects like a private sector partnership to subsidize fertilizer for African farmers, as well as other initiatives.

 French Gates lamented the slow movement toward gender equality in a speech, asking, “How can we go about changing the face of power in our institutions, in our communities, and, yes, in our families?”